Have you encountered a blue screen of death error on your computer, and it points to an NTOSKRNL.exe as the root cause of the problem?

 Step 4.
 Lastly, right-click on the device driver and click on Update.
 Follow the on-screen prompts to update your device drivers.

 Repeat the process above until you have updated all your device drivers.
-After that, restart your computer and observe if the blue screen of death error would still occur on your system.
+After that, restart your computer and observe if your system’s blue screen of death error still occurs.

-On the other hand, if the issue still continues to occur, you can proceed to the next method below to try and fix the issue.
+On the other hand, if the issue continues, you can proceed to the following method below to try and fix the problem.

 Method 2: Run Windows Memory Diagnostic Tool

-The blue screen of death error on Windows can also be caused by memory errors and problems on your computer.
-To rule out any issues relating to your RAM (Random Access Memory), you can try running Windows Memory Diagnostic Tool which effectively scans your RAM for any errors or problems.
+Memory errors and problems on your computer can also cause the blue screen of death error on Windows.
+To rule out any issues relating to your RAM (Random Access Memory), you can try running Windows Memory Diagnostic Tool, which effectively scans your RAM for any errors or problems.

 Check out the steps below to guide you through the process.

 Step 1.
-On your computer, press on the Windows Key + S and search for Windows Memory Diagnostic.
+Press the Windows Key + S on your computer and search for Windows Memory Diagnostic.